tidjanioff/umontreal-infoboard/README.md

 # UMontreal InfoBoard

-This project is a dynamic **web-based information screen** designed to be displayed at the entrance of the **Université de Montréal**.
+This project is a dynamic **web-based information screen** designed to be displayed at the entrance of **Université de Montréal**.
 It cycles through a series of informative and engaging panels aimed at students, visitors, and staff.

 <p align="center">
   <img src="diro/udemlogo2.png">